 Mark began his legal career as a law clerk for The Hon.
 James K. Logan of the U.S. Court of Appeals, Tenth Judicial Circuit.
-Since then, his practice has focused on nationwide complex litigation, including the defense of pharmaceutical and medical device manufacturers.
-Such litigation has involved numerous cases in state and federal trial and appellate courts throughout the United States.
+Since then, his practice has focused on nationwide complex litigation, including the defense of pharmaceutical and medical device manufacturers in state, federal and appellate courts across the United States.

 Mark has spoken on numerous occasions regarding various litigation topics, including at several Drug Information Association meetings and at the Defense Research Institute’s Pharmaceutical and Medical Device Annual Meeting.
 He assisted in program scheduling for the Drug Information Association’s Annual Meeting from 1995 to 2014.
 Before pursuing a legal career, Mark worked as a process engineer for AT&T in its semiconductor manufacturing division.

 Publications and Presentations